Ordinary differential equation

-In mathematics, an ordinary differential equation (ODE) is a differential equation whose unknown(s) consists of one (or more) function(s) of one variable and involves the derivatives of those functions.
-The term ordinary is used in contrast with the term partial differential equation which may be with respect to more than one independent variable.
+In mathematics, an ordinary differential equation (ODE) is a differential equation (DE) dependent on only a single independent variable.
+As with any other DE, its unknown(s) consists of one (or more) function(s) and involves the derivatives of those functions.
+The term "ordinary" is used in contrast with partial differential equations (PDEs) which may be with respect to more than one independent variable, and, less commonly, in contrast with stochastic differential equations (SDEs) where the progression is random.